 We get a lot of the same physical symptoms with excitement, as we do with fear and nervousness.
 There is evidence to suggest that, if we tell ourselves we’re excited, rather than nervous, we don’t actually feel as nervous anymore.
 This is because we re-frame it in our minds and see whatever is scaring us as an opportunity.

 Say to yourself: ‘I am excited about giving this presentation/having this difficult conversation/meeting my targets.’
-This trick, from cognitive behavioral therapy, will ‘flip the switch’, and can take us from fear and anxiety to being alert and ready.
+This trick, from cognitive behavioural therapy, will ‘flip the switch’, and can take us from fear and anxiety to being

 - Focus, focus, focus